mjf1406/worksheet-generators/README.md

 ### p0

-- Groups: need to optimistically update the cached data
-- when editing a group's members or creating a group, should be able to set the selected students to the opposite of another group, e.g. I want Group B to be all the students not in Group A
 - BUG: fixed a bug that would cause the mouse to click through the sorting dropdown.
-- DB: need first name and last name columns when adding a class
+- DB: need first name and last name columns when adding a class.

+## Change Log

+2024/12/17

+- PAGE: student dashboard -- added a reward items grid so they know what they can purchase with their points
+- UI: dramatically improved the look of the student dashboard
 - UX: need to ensure the local timezone is used when rendering the date on the student dashboard
 - PAGE: Tasks - auto award Task Completed on check, and delete the last one on uncheck
 - PAGE: Tasks - somehow add in Student Dialog to make it easier to adjust points

-## Change Log
+- UX: groups CRUD operations are now optimistically updated
+- UX: when editing a group's members or creating a group, the user can now set the selected students to the opposite of another group

 2024/12/16